UtahJS/2018-accessibility-challenge/README.md

 The challenge site has problems!
 The challenge is to:
  - make the site more accessible
  - add information about accessibility design & development
- - add new & different accessibility challenges for others to find and fix (this may include )
+ - add new & different accessibility challenges for others to find and fix (Note: you will not get credit for fixing a challenge that you added)

 The winner of this challenge will be awarded one free ticket to the UtahJS 2018 Conference.